-Travel Stories in English with Advanced Vocabulary
+Travel Vocabulary in English with Travel Stories

 And you know me, I love helping you learn vocabulary in context so that is what we’re going to do today.
+With today’s lesson, you’ll learn vocabulary to talk about your favorite kind of vacation.

 I have 3 different travel stories for you.
 In each, I’ve highlighted useful vocabulary and groups of words that often go together or collocations.
 And here’s what I want you to do: